portsoc/hangman-in-branches/README.md

 score = (1 / (1 + misses.length)) * 1000;
 ```

-If we choose to expand our game by introducing a countdown or a difficult level, we can update the formula later.
+If we choose to expand our game by introducing a countdown or a difficulty, we can update the formula later.
 But let's keep it simple for now.

 We need to think about where we add the functionality to calculate a score, client-side or server-side.